Frequently Asked Questions

 How do I learn more in-depth?

-Workshops are often available throughout the year organised by our clubs Head Umpire, which includes Rules Clinics, Measuring Clinics and Markers Clinics.
+Workshops are often available throughout the year organized by our clubs Head Umpire, which includes Rules Clinics, Measuring Clinics and Markers Clinics.

 Rulebooks available for purchase through the club.